defold/defold.github.io/foundation.md

 	image="/images/foundation/thumbs/Sara Cederberg_2020_RW.jpg"
 	link="/images/foundation/highres/Sara Cederberg_2020_RW.jpg"
 	name="Sara Cederberg"
 	bio="Sara is a creative and hands-on solution finder with strong focus on improvement and quality.
 She has solid experience within business analysis and process development, digital product development and Business Intelligence.
-Sara has worked as project manager, product owner and director for Defold since 2016.
-She is now working as a producer director at King and she is the chairperson of the Defold Foundation board." email="sara@defold.se"
+Sara has worked as project manager, product owner and director for Defold from 2016 to 2020.
+She is now working as a manager working with shared tech at Spotify." email="sara@defold.se"
 -%}